graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 The first and most critical decision in our plan is to build the foundational tooling *before* any functional components.
 As detailed in **Phase 0**, we will first create the `tools-docker-compose`, `tools-subgraph-core`, and `template-*` repositories.

 *   **Rationale:** This approach establishes the complete developer control plane and governance framework from day one.
-It guarantees that the very first Spoke (`subgraph-blogs`) is built using the same standardized CI pipelines, `Makefile` orchestration, and validation checks as the most complex Spoke that will come later.
+It guarantees that the very first Spoke (`subgraph-blogs`) is built using the same standardized CI pipelines, `Makefile` orchestration from `tools-subgraph-core`, and validation checks as the most complex Spoke that will come later.
 This front-loading of effort eradicates an entire class of future integration problems and ensures a consistent, high-quality developer experience throughout the project's lifecycle.

 #### **1.2 The "Isolate the Variables" Approach to Federation**